lupintheforth/docs-en/views/realtime_rest_api.md

 ### Count the Users

-This interface will return the total number of the online users and the total number of the independent users with logged in history.
+This interface will return the total number of the online users and the total number of the independent users logged in today.
 This interface requires master key.

 ```sh
 curl -X GET \